15 min read

 PhaseWhat it taught meOutput (decision tool)

-Discovery researchWhat developers actually needed vs. what SEO tools offeredInterview insights, opportunity framing, initial scope
+Discovery researchWhat developers actually needed vs. what SEO/SEM tools offeredInterview insights, opportunity framing, initial scope

 Market + competitiveWhere the gaps were across 28 competitors and how AI was reshaping searchCompetitor map, positioning, business model canvas